-You will need to inject brodalumab once a week for the first three weeks and then every other week.
-If you respond this can be continued to maintain long-term control of your psoriasis.
+You will need to give yourself one injection of guselkumab for the first dose, and then inject the second dose 4 weeks later.
+After this you should inject once every 8 weeks.
+If you the psoriasis improves the treatment can be continued to maintain long-term control of your psoriasis.

-What are the possible side effects of brodalumab?
+What are the possible side effects of guselkumab?

-Most of the side effects reported during clinical trials of brodalumab were mild, easily manageable, and did not require discontinuation of the treatment.
+Most of the side effects reported during clinical trials of guselkumab were mild, easily manageable, and did not require discontinuation of the treatment.

 Reactions at the injection sites are usually mild and include redness, a rash, swelling, itching, or bruising.
 They usually go away within 3 to 5 days.
 If you have pain, redness or swelling around the injection site that doesn't go away, or gets worse, contact your dermatologist.
+Other symptoms may include;

-Cold & flu symptoms, sore throat Mild fungal infections such as athlete's foot, oral or genital thrush (candidiasis).
-Headaches, sickness, diarrhoea.
-Eye infections (conjunctivitis) Aching joints (arthralgia), muscle pain (myalgia) Tiredness (fatigue)
+Cold & flu symptoms, sore throat Stomach flu (gastroenteritis), diarrhoea Mild fungal infections such as athlete's foot.
+Cold sores (herpes simplex infections) Headaches, rash, hives (urticaria) Aching joints (arthralgia)

-Potentially severe
+Potentially Severe

 Serious infections.
-Brodalumab may decrease your ability to fight infection.
+Guselkumab may decrease your ability to fight infection.
 Your doctor will ask you about any current or past infections (particularly tuberculosis), or if you are prone to infections such as cold sores or urinary tract infections.
 If you develop any symptoms of tuberculosis (e.g. a dry cough that doesn't go away, weight loss, fever, night sweats) call your doctor.
 Your doctor will also ask if you have or have ever had any disease that affects your immune system, such as cancer, human immunodeficiency virus (HIV) infection or viral hepatitis.
-Try to avoid close contact with anyone with a bad cold, influenza or chest infections, and wash your hands frequently when taking this medication.
+It is advisable to avoid close contact with anyone who has a bad cold, influenza or chest infection, and hands should be washed frequently during the course of treatment.